OpenBeacon/OpenBeacon/README.md

 # OpenBeacon

 This document specifies some design goals and ideas for an open protocol for beaconing.
-It is inspired by the [AltBeacon](http://altbeacon.org/) specification.
-I decided to make this specification  because I don't think it AltBeacon goes far enough.
-In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other valuable features that could be added.
+I decided to start defining this specification because I don't think protocols like AltBeacon don't do enough to make beaconing truly open.
+In my opinion an open protocol like this should not depend on any one provider to provide a database of UUIDs and I think there are other very valuable features that could be added without comprimising security or privacy.

-The AltBeacon specification says that "For interoperability purposes, the first 16+ bytes of the beacon identifier should be unique to the advertiser's organizational unit.".
-But, who will assign that unique identifier and why should I trust them?

-AltBeacon says that won't charge any royalties or fees, but then who will pay to keep this central database up and running?
+Most existing beaconing protocols use an arbitrary UUID to identify a beacon, some sperateing it into an organization and individual ID.
+But this lacks discoverability without some certral database that assigns the organization ID and an interal database or known structure of the internal IDs.
+This doesn't seem like an ideal system to me.

 What we could really use is some sort of existing, fair system for identifying organizations and then allow them define their own id allocation within their